Anki2004/multi-AI_Agent-System/README.md

 - LangChain-Groq (Llama 3-70B) for AI-powered reasoning
 - EXA API for real-time cybersecurity intelligence search

-Explore the code in this repository in depth at [ProjectPro's Multi AI Agent article.](https://www.projectpro.io/article/multi-agent-ai/1083)

 ## Key Features
 - **Threat Intelligence Gathering** – Fetches the latest malware trends and cyberattacks
 - **Vulnerability Research** – Identifies and analyzes new CVEs (Common Vulnerabilities and Exposures)